Mruthunjaymani/B43-Bus-Stop-Consolidation/README.md

 - Binary variable indicating whether a bus stop is **kept or removed**

 ### Objective
-- Minimize average scenario cost = (In-vehicle travel time cost + Walking cost)
+- Minimize Z = Average Scenario Cost

 ### Key Constraints
-- Direction-specific optimization (Northbound and Southbound)
-- Consistent stop selection across all scenarios
-- Operational feasibility of remaining stops
+- Minimum Number of Stops = 35
+- Consecutive Stops Cannot be removed
+- Walking Distance must be less than 400 meters to the closest stop if a stop has been closed
+- First and last stops must be kept
 ---

 ## Results